Danish-Sensor-Engineering/dse-demo-serial-java/README.md

 # DSE Serial Reader - Example

-This repository serves as example of how to open a serial port and read measurements from a sensor.
+This repository serves as example of how to read measurements from a RS232 or RS422 serial connected DSE sensor.

 The flow would typically be:

-- Open the serial port with correct baud-rate
+- Open the serial port with correct settings
-- Set the correct TelegramHandler (eg. 16bit or 18bit)
+- Set the required TelegramHandler (eg. 16bit or 18bit for ODS)
-- Subscribe to the results (by implementing a [Flow.Subscriber< Measurement >](src/main/java/dse/cli/serial/DataSubscriber.java) class)
+- Subscribe to the measurement results (by implementing a [Flow.Subscriber< Measurement >](src/main/java/dse/cli/serial/DataSubscriber.java) class)
 - Use the results in your business logic
-- Cancel subscription and exit
+- End subscription and exit program

 ## Requirements

-Java (21 or later) - [OpenJDK](https://adoptopenjdk.net/), Oracle JDK, or any other Java JDK, is required to build and run.
+Java (21) - [OpenJDK](https://adoptopenjdk.net/), Oracle JDK, or any other Java JDK, is required to build and run.

-We use the cross-platform [jSerialComm](https://fazecast.github.io/jSerialComm/) library for serial port communication, which must also be included when using this library.
+Our library uses the cross-platform [jSerialComm](https://fazecast.github.io/jSerialComm/) library for serial port communication, which must also be included in your project.

+## Notes

+Our product manuals describes the low-level sensor protocol, making it possible to implement the communication in other programming languages.
+We are ready to support you within the limits of our knowledge of the programming language you use.

 ## Development